 The Bondurant-Farrar Community School Board has a five-member board of directors.
 The school board represents the people of the district as the legal body that establishes educational policies and sets goals and objectives for the district.
 These policies and goals are carried out by the superintendent and staff under the board's direction.

 Terms are for four years and overlap to ensure continuity of board leadership.
 School board members receive no pay for their public service.
 The school board is accountable to you, the community, and to the state and federal governments.

 Regular meetings are held on the second (2nd) and fourth (4th) Mondays of each month.
-Board meetings regularly begin at 5:00pm and are held in the multi-purpose room of the Bondurant-Farrar Middle School.
+Board meetings regularly begin at 5:00pm and are held in the multi-purpose room of the Bondurant-Farrar Intermediate School.
 To access the meetings, guests may enter on the north side of the building at door #3010.
 Click here to view the schedule for upcoming meeting dates.

 The Board of Education welcomes public attendance and provides the opportunity to address the Board in-person.
 Due to the ongoing COVID-19 pandemic, meetings can also be accessed virtually.
 Login details are specific to each meeting and posted on Board Docs at least 24 hours in advance.
 Guests will be asked to identify themselves for security purposes, with only listening access.

 Regular meetings are open to the public.
 Electronic agendas are available on BoardDocs at least 24 hours in advance.

 A quorum of board members (three of the five members) must be present for a regular meeting to take place.
 All actions authorized or required by law are taken in open meetings.
 State law allows the board to consider matters of personnel and building site acquisitions in closed session and then vote on them in open session.